shellieD/Blast-Off/README.md

     }
 }
 ```
-To be sure this code would work for all words, I checked through the levelOneWords, levelTwoWords and levelThreeWords arrays to check that there were no words that contained more than one space or possibly a hyphen, which could cause further issues.
-Thankfully there were none and this would be something something to consider if I wanted to update the words lists in the future.
+To be sure this code would work for all words, I checked through the levelOneWords, levelTwoWords and levelThreeWords arrays to make sure there were no words that contained more than one space or possibly a hyphen, which could cause further issues.
+Thankfully there were none and this would be something something to consider if I wanted to update the word lists in the future.
 A new 'if statement' may be required if hyphenated or triple word answers were inserted into the word arrays at a later date.

 * The main issue that raised it's ugly head during testing was that on some browsers, if you highlight the hidden word, you can actually see it and therefore cheat your way to a win (although you'd only really be cheating yourself!).
 My personal laptop is a Macbook Pro and I did not experience this issue when testing using the following browsers:-